-[ID: The background image is black, green, yellow, and red.
-A smiling Black man has short black hair and wears rectangular glasses, an orange polo shirt, a grey sweater, and a white lanyard around his neck.
+[ID: The background image is purple, dark orange, and orange.
+A smiling woman has light skin, brown wavy hair, and wears a necklace and a black top.
 The Diversity & Inclusion logo is in the top left corner.
-Text in white reads: Black Heritage Month Spotlight.
-John “JT” Reid.]
+Text in white reads: Women’s History Month Spotlight.
+Tiffany Panko.]

-What would you like people to know about your culture?
+What assumptions about women would you like to see change?